Nick Searcy

-Life and career
+Early life

 Nicholas Alan Searcy was born in Cullowhee, North Carolina.
 He is a graduate of Cullowhee High School.
 He then briefly attended the North Carolina School of the Arts and graduated from the University of North Carolina at Chapel Hill with a degree in English in the summer of 1982.

+Career

 From 1982 to 1989, Searcy lived in New York where he did Off-Broadway plays.
 Some of these included Guys and Dolls, Cabaret and Jesus Christ Superstar.
 When he moved back to North Carolina, he began to act in features that were shooting locally.
 Small parts in Days of Thunder (1990), and The Prince of Tides (1991) led to the role of the malicious husband Frank in Fried Green Tomatoes (1991) and the helpful deputy sheriff in Nell (1994).

 Searcy has appeared in several television series.
 He had a recurring role as Brett on Thunder Alley, was a series regular on American Gothic and guest starred on Murder One and Nash Bridges with Don Johnson.
 He was a regular character on the UPN series Seven Days from 1998 to 2001, and played Barry Martin on the ABC series Rodney, which starred Rodney Carrington, from 2004 to 2006.
 He has also starred in several TV movies, including In the Best of Families: Marriage, Pride & Madness (1994), Stolen Innocence (1995).
 In 2014 he appeared in the CBS drama Intelligence.